falconandrea/streamr-btc-eth-usd-prices/README.md

-# Streamr Open Data Challenge
+# ETH and BTC price in USD - Streamr Open Data

 ## Overview